Covenant of Mayors Office

 ‘Covenant Coordinators’ are those public administrations which provide strategic guidance, financial and technical support to municipalities signing up to the Covenant of Mayors but lacking necessary skills and/or resources to fulfil their requirements.

-Alongside financial assistance, Covenant Coordinators typically support signatories in preparing and implementing their Action Plans.
+Alongside financial assistance, Covenant Coordinators typically support signatories in conducting a CO2 emission inventory and/or a climate risk assessment, as well as in preparing and implementing their Sustainable Energy and Climate Action Plans.

 Covenant Coordinators are:

 - decentralised authorities, such as regions, provinces or grouping of local authorities,

 - national public bodies such as national energy agencies.